Digital marketing should be at the forefront of every company's efforts, but it's often a neglected part of the budget.

 Theoretically, you could set up a website in only a few hours, but that doesn't mean it will be the best or the most effective version of the website for your business.

 If you choose to build a website yourself, you might be spending less money, but you're also spending so much of your own time.
 A great website could easily take 100 or more hours to set up properly.
 You also need to factor in consistent maintenance after your website is complete and published.

 There are also costs such as buying a domain and paying for the subscription to whichever hosting service you are using.

-Paying an agency to take care of setting up your website will cost you around £10,000 and upwards, but with it, you will get an expert team with a ton of resources.
+Paying an agency to take care of setting up your website will cost anywhere from £5,000-£50,000 and upwards, but with it, you will get an expert team with a tonne of resources.
 Even if you feel like you can build a website yourself, it's worth getting a third-party perspective.

 PPC Management is a segment of this type of marketing.
 Professionals will bid on search terms, such as through Google, in order to get websites to come up on top of search results.
 This service is highly valuable because showing up as one of the top ten search results on search engines like Google is one of the fundamental rules for successful marketing.

-Utilizing a professional is the best choice if you choose to pay for advertisements or search results placement.
-Instead of losing thousands of dollars by wasting time on poorly made ads with no ROI, you can pay around £1455 to £3640 for set up fees with a project-based model.
+Using a marketing agency is the best choice if you choose to pay for advertisements or search results placement.
+Instead of losing thousands of dollars by wasting time on poorly made ads with no ROI, you can pay around £2,000 - £5,000 for set up fees with a project-based model.
 You can be sure that professionally created ads will generate leads and boost sales.

-No, it doesn't cost you anything to set up SEO yourself, but are you sure you're an expert on SEO?
+No, it doesn't cost you anything to 'set up' SEO yourself, but are you sure you know what you're doing?
 Will your time spent on setting up SEO be wasted with no leads?